-There are good beginners area with easy green-rated nursery slopes right next to the village in the Beauregard and Col de la Croix Fry sectors.
-The ski school has long experience and a generally good reputation and La Clusaz will provide you with a good solid start to your skiing career in a real mountain village environment, so you’ll get to appreciate more than just the ski slopes.
+There are good beginners' areas with easy green-rated nursery slopes right next to the village in the Beauregard and Col de la Croix Fry sectors.
+The ski school has long experience and a generally good reputation and La Clusaz will provide you with a solid start to your skiing career in a real mountain village environment, so you’ll get to appreciate more than just the ski slopes.
 After your first few days of learning to keep standing and to turn and stop there are good progression green and blue runs in the area to move on to.

 Intermediate skiers have a wide range of more than 80 green, blue and red runs spread across five mountain sectors - Beauregard, La Croix Fry-Manigod-Merdassier, L'Etale, L'Aiguille and Balme.
 These contain almost all types of ski run imaginable, from classic narrow trails winding down through the woods to open snowy slopes above the treeline and wide fast cruising trails, all inter-connected by a network of more than 50, mostly modern lifts and at the base a ski bus connection.
 This also runs over to neighbouring Le Grand Bornand every 30 minutes or so for those who hold the Aravis regional pass and wish to ski there too.